arturoMaki/angular-azdevops/strapi-presentation/presentation.md

 - Open source: Available in GitHub and supported by hundreds of contributors.
 - Self-hosted: Gives you full control of your data and privacy.
-- Customizable: Via admin panel or directly extending with plugins and customizations.
+- Customizable: Via admin panel or directly extending with plugins and backend-customizations.
 - Flexible: Consume it from any client, SPA, or mobile app, as well as via REST or GraphQL.

 #### Strapi Limitations: